-DOE, building on their assumed dates for technical issue resolution, facility redesign, and re-baselining, have proposed a "construction substantially complete" milestone of December 31, 2032, for the A-2 HLW construction milestone, and December 31, 2033, for the A-13, A-14, and A-19 PT construction milestones.
-As noted by DOE, "[b]ecause the actual sequencing of these steps will not be known until a baseline and contract are developed, the dates included in DOE's
+DOE, building on their assumed dates for technical issue resolution, facility redesign, and re-baselining, have proposed a "construction substantially complete" milestone of December 31, 2032, for the A-2 HLW construction milestone, and December 31, 2033, for the A-13, A-14, and A-19 PT construction milestones.110 As noted by DOE, "[b]ecause the actual sequencing of these steps will not be known until a baseline and contract are developed, the dates included in DOE's proposed milestone table align milestones A-13 and A-19 with the 'construction substantially complete' milestone for the Pretreatment Facility."111

-See ECF No. 209-1 at 8 ("Until redesign is completed, there is no way to know how long new construction and facility modifications will take.").
+109 See ECF No. 209-1 at 8 ("Until redesign is completed, there is no way to know how long new construction and facility modifications will take.").